Degenerate crossing number and signed reversal distance: Topology of the reversal distance

-The starting idea of the Hannenhalli-Pevzner (HP) algorithm is to identify intervals in a signed permutation where applying a reversal is clearly making progress.
-Given a signed cyclic permutation $\pi$, we call a pair of consecutive integers $i$ and $i+1$ \emph{reversible} if they have opposite signs in $\pi$ (this is called an \emph{oriented pair} in~\cite{bergeron2004reversal}).
-For a given reversible pair there exist two reversals $\sigma, \sigma'$ such that $i$ and $i+1$ are homotopic in $\pi \cdot \sigma$ and in $\pi \cdot \sigma'$.
-These two reversals are equivalent in the sense that the two permutations that they yield are flipped versions of each other.
-The following lemma follows from an Euler characteristic argument.
+The starting idea of the Hannenhalli--Pevzner (HP) algorithm is to identify intervals in an sc-permutation where applying an sc-reversal is clearly making progress.
+Given an sc-permutation $\pi$, we call a pair of consecutive integers $i$ and $i+1$ (modulo $n$) \emph{reversible} if they have opposite signs in $\pi$ (this is called an \emph{oriented pair} in~\cite{bergeron2004reversal}).
+For a given reversible pair there exist two sc-reversals $\sigma, \sigma'$ such that $i$ and $i+1$ are homotopic in $\pi \cdot \sigma$ and in $\pi \cdot \sigma'$.
+These two reversals are equivalent in the sense that the two sc-permutations that they yield differ by a flip.
+For example consider the sc-permutation $(1,3,\bar{2},4)$.
+The integers $1$ and $2$ are reversible.
+To make $1$ and $2$ homotopic we can reverse the interval $(3,\bar{2})$ or the interval $(4,1)$.
+Applying these reversals we obtain $(1,2,\bar{3},4)$ and $(\bar{4},3,\bar{2},\bar{1})$, respectively, in which $1$ and $2$ are homotopic.